With customer expectations so high these days, it can be overwhelming just trying to meet them, so how exactly do you go about exceeding them?

-The same sort of message also benefits you when it comes to prompting customers to make a payment or to send a helpful service reminder that gives peace of mind that the booking details they’ve requested are correct.
+The same sort of message also benefits you when it comes to prompt customers to make a payment or sending a helpful service reminder that gives peace of mind that the booking details they’ve requested are correct.

 As briefly touched upon above, an Uber-style tracking system is an excellent way of highlighting to the customer where/who exactly your engineers are and when they’ll arrive.